 The trick, then, seems to be executing the shaping process with a light enough touch that it still leaves what was wild and mysterious and inexplicable intact.
 Not finding it necessary to fill every silence, every gap.
 But, instead, learning to foster and develop restraint in your work.
 Though not simply for the sake of style, for mere economy, but for a greater purpose: the reader.

-As a self-admitted polisher of sentences, and one who turns phrases not always because I should but because I can (“Hi, my name is Jeremiah, and I have a language problem”), reading Fowles has forced me to take a closer look at the person on the other side of the page.
-That individual for whom I have spent years practicing my trade into the long hours of the night with the hopes of one day impressing, wooing, perhaps even seducing.
-Yet whom I had never thought of as a collaborator—let alone partner—in this process of creation before.
+As a self-admitted polisher of sentences, reading Fowles has forced me to take a closer look at the person on the other side of the page.
+That individual for whom I have spent years practicing my trade with the hopes of one day impressing, yet who I had never thought of as a collaborator—let alone partner—in this process of creation before.

 But why not?
 In hindsight, what Fowles advocates seems a bit of a no-brainer.
 Perhaps it is not surprising that we’ve overlooked the symbiotic relationship between reader and writer when considering the more static role of the audience with regards to other artistic mediums like music, theater, or dance.
 Especially as film has come to dominate as the medium for storytelling, what we find reflected back to us is a purely singular vision; one that, in many ways, cannot help but exclude the audience.
 At best we can observe and experience through extrapolation, or by empathy.
 But we bring nothing directly to the vision being created by the filmmaker.